Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Introduction

 \subsubsection{Neural Network Model Approach}

 In Wi-Fi networks, neural network (NN) models can be flexibly trained to make control decisions based on STAs' QoS and network data, without requiring explicit contention and interference models \cite{szott2022wifi}.
 Classic fully connected neural networks (FNNs) have pre-determined input and output dimensions, which limits their scalability to networks of varying sizes \cite{gu2021knowledge}.
 Instead, graph neural networks (GNNs) \cite{shen2020graph,eisen2020optimal}, which are scalable to the graph or the network size, can be applied.
 GNNs can make decisions by repeatedly aggregating features (network states) of neighboring vertices (or STAs) without being constrained by network size.
-However, GNNs lose STA-pairwise information during the aggregation of neighboring STAs’ features.
-This limitation makes them ineffective for tasks where the correlation between each STA pair's decisions is critical, such as separating STA pairs that are heavily contending or interfering \cite{xu2018how,loukas2019what}.
+When applied to the separation of contending or interfering STAs in Wi-Fi networks, the aggregation merge the features of neighboring STAs, confusing the differences in interference impacts among individual STA pairs.
+This makes GNNs ineffective to separate the exact STA pairs that are heavily contending or interfering \cite{xu2018how,loukas2019what} by assigning orthogonal slots.
 Additionally, since the minimum number of slots is unknown, it is challenging to design a GNN architecture capable of directly determining each STA's slot \cite{lemos2019graph,schuetz2022graph}.